stannam/hangul_to_ipa/README.md

 ## Features:
 This program:
  * provides automatic IPA transcriptions
- * transliterates Korean orthography in the Yale Romanization system, the _de facto_ standard in Korean linguistics (se Martin, Samuel E. (1992).
+ * transliterates Korean orthography in the Yale Romanization system, the _de facto_ standard in Korean linguistics (see Martin, Samuel E. (1992).
 A Reference Grammar of Korean. for details of the Yale system), and
  * transcribes Chinese characters as pronounced in Korean.
 For example, 不正確 'imprecise' is transcribed as [pudʑʌŋwak]

 ## Limitations:
 **This program focuses on phonology proper**: i.e., investigating the effects of phonological rules and showing hypothetical forms with or without certain rules.
-In other words, **the goal is NOT deriving the actual random pronunciations as precisely as possible.**
+In other words, **the goal is NOT to simulate the real-world pronunciations as precisely as possible.**

 It does **not** account for most rules sensitive to morphological or extra-phonological information, such as:
  * Compensatory Vowel Lengthening